 The librarians have noted the public performance rights for certain vendors/collections listed on this web page.
 Classroom rights differ.

 Can I live stream a video over Zoom?

-Best practice is to link to library resources in Canvas instead.
+Best practice is to link to library resources instead.
 As with all copyright questions, the answer about live Zoom streaming depends on evaluation of four factors (Purpose, Nature, Amount, and Market).
 Librarians cannot give legal advice.
 Please refer to the SDCCD Copyright Guidelines page, and see the article below for a discussion of Fair Use and the four factors as specifically regards Zoom.